Predicting Inflation with Recurrent Neural Networks: Forecast performance

-In order to get a clearer picture of the models' performance over time, as opposed to the average performance, I employ the Fluctuation Test introduced by \cite{rossi}.
-The proposed statistic tests for an equal forecast accuracy of two forecasting models and is robust to instability on their relative forecast performance.
-The statistic is much similar to the DM test procedure, except that it is computed over a rolling window of fixed size $m$.
-In this application, I use the one-sided test where the rejection of the null hypothesis (i.e. a test statistic larger than the critical value) implies that the candidate model is statistically superior to the benchmark for a given point in the out-of-sample period.
+In order to get a clearer picture of the models' performance over time, I employ the Fluctuation Test introduced in \cite{rossi}.
+The proposed statistic tests for an equal forecast accuracy of two different forecast series and is robust to instability on their relative forecast performance.
+The statistic is much similar to the DM test procedure, except that it is computed over a rolling window of fixed size $m=48$.
+In this application, I use the one-sided test where the rejection of the null hypothesis (i.e. a test statistic larger than the critical value) implies that the candidate forecast series of each neural net is statistically superior to the $AR(p)$ benchmark for a given observation in the OOS period.
 The value of $m$ is chosen such that $m/P \approx 0.3$, in which case the one-sided critical value at the $5\%$ confidence level is $2.77$ according to \cite{rossi}.
+Figure \ref{fig:ft} shows the implied test statistics over time at selected horizons with the CPI as main target, and focuses on the case of large architectures, i.e. models selected via cross-validation.
+(In the plots, I do not include the LSTM-all and FF-LSTM models as their overall performances are very similar to the LSTM-pool and FF-cpi models respectively, and I henceforth refer to the LSTM-pool as simply LSTM in this section).